GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

 ## Finding the maximum learnig rate and minimum learning rate

 * Here we will use a method called lr Range Test where we will run the model from several epochs while increasing the learning_rate linearly.
-* We will plot the graph after that and the learnign_rate in which we get highest training accuracy will be the Maximum learning rate.
+* We will plot the graph after that and the learning_rate in which we get highest training accuracy will be the Maximum learning rate.
-* We will divide the maximum learning rate by 10 and we will get the initial learning arte.
+* We will divide the maximum learning rate by 10 and we will get the initial learning rate.
 * We will divide the initial_lr by final_div_factor which we get min_lr.
 * In this method we will get max_lr and min_lr.
 * So here is the implementation of the lrRangeTest